Land that had been resurfaced and used for the current carpark will be turned back into parkland.

 Georgiana Hockin, Visitor Experience Consultant, said: 'We want to make the rooms sing.
 We’re working to create that magic and to ignite a special connection between our visitors and this place.
 The results are going to be tantalising and multi-sensory, providing an immersive experience.'

-Seventeenth century elements are also being brought to life in the garden.
-One of the main areas of transformation will be that of the West Terrace with its 17th century layout of parterre, topiary and paving creating a striking approach to the house.
+Although currently paused, 17th-century elements are also being brought to life in the garden.
+One of the main areas of transformation will be that of the West Terrace with its 17th-century layout of parterre, topiary and paving creating a striking approach to the house.

-Senior Project Manager Tim Cambourne said: 'We've got a big programme of works mapped out for the next few years.
-As well as being able to comfortably cater for visitors, the project is allowing us to completely revitalise the experience for people coming to Dyrham.'
+Senior Project Manager Tim Cambourne said: 'We're delighted that, after being on hold for the best part of a year, elements of the programme of the work have re-started and plans are progessing for other parts.
+As well as being able to comfortably cater for visitors, the project is allowing us to revitalise the experience for people coming to Dyrham.'

-While much of the infrastructure work is being funded through a loan that will be paid back through the additional income generated through the new facilities, we need to raise funds for the work to the house.
+While much of the infrastructure work is due to be funded through a loan that will be paid back through the additional income generated through the new facilities, we need to raise funds for the work to the house.

 There are many ways in which you can support the project, by donation on site or online, by purchasing a raffle ticket, by sponsoring our fundraising activities or by creating your own events on our behalf.

-Please note the timeline is subject to change and delays are expected in light of the coronavirus pandemic.
+Please note the timeline is subject to major changes and delays in light of the coronavirus pandemic.

 01 Oct 21